 While the VRC will endeavour to facilitate media access, requests made in advance are more likely to be accommodated.
 Please note, not all areas of Flemington will be accessible.

-All media who wish to access the racecourse infield for trackwork must obtain approval for their visit in advance.
+All media who wish to access the racecourse infield for trackwork must complete a VRC induction and obtain approval for their visit in advance.

 On approval being granted, media must adhere to the following: